anamolacharya/Mountainipedia/README.md

 User will be able to post a comment and like/dislike the mountain.
 MongoDB will be used as database and mongoose will be used to create schemas.
 React will be used to create a beautiful UI using components structures.
-Agile Software development methodology will be implemented.
+Agile Software development methodology will be implemented with weekly sprint week.